Codecademy/docs/content/postgresql/concepts/positional-parameters/positional-parameters.md

   - 'paths/design-databases-with-postgresql'
 ---

-**Positional parameters** are often utilized in prepared statements or in dynamic SQL queries.They must always appear first in a parameter set.
-In access method services, positional parameters are never optional.They serve as placeholders for dynamic values that will be supplied later when executing the query or prepared statement.
-When a query or prepared statement is executed, the positional parameters are replaced with actual values based on the order in which they appear and the values provided during execution.
+Positional parameters in PostgreSQL are used within prepared statements and dynamic SQL queries to represent placeholders for values that will be supplied later during execution.These placeholders are denoted by `$1`, `$2`, etc., indicating their position in the parameter list.
+When the query or prepared statement is executed, the positional parameters are replaced with actual values based on their order and the supplied values.

 ## Example
 Here's an example of positional parameters in PostgreSQL: